hdruckenmiller/SFD/README.md

     plot = TRUE)
 ```
 The `plot=TRUE` option produces a plot the adjacent observations used to calculate SFD in your sample.
-We recommend checking this plot to make sure the algorithm identified reasonable neighbors.
+We recommend checking this plot to make sure the algorithm identifies reasonable neighbors.